The Dos (and Don'ts!) of Engagement Parties

 Industry expert and founder of Carats & Cake Jess Levin asked pros to share everything couples need to know about the pre-wedding party.
+Read on for all of the must-know engagement party etiquette.

 Rule #1: Enjoy Yourself!